[accommodations] [atv tours] [canoeing] [community events] [fishing] [fishing report] [fly fishing]

 [for sale] [home] [hunting] [ice fishing] [latest wildlife viewings] [mushrooms] [news] [our customer's first...]

-Our meals are always ALL-YOU-CAN-EAT!
+Our meals are always ALL-YOU-CAN-EAT and are included in the following prices!
 Group discounts are available.
 After dinner, relax by the fire in our games room with a game of snooker/billiards or shuffleboard.
-Or enjoy a sauna then watch the big game on our satellite TV.
+Or, watch the big game on our satellite TV.

 A SUGGESTION TO ALL SNOWMOBILERS:

 We continue to find pack sacks (containing clothing for your trip which have fallen off your sleds) on the trails.
-Once in a blue moon, it has some identification in it so it can be returned to the rightful owner back in southern Ontario or one of the many U.S. states.
-Please, please, please ..... leave some identification in a plastic bag inside your packs.
-Also, a clearly documented trip plan would also prove beneficial so we can determine which direction you were heading in when it fell off.
+Once in a blue moon, it has some identification in it so that it can be returned to the rightful owner back in southern Ontario or one of the many U.S. states.
+Please, please, please ..... leave some identification (your name, cell phone number, etc.) on a piece of paper in a plastic bag just inside the top of your packs.
+Also, a clearly documented trip plan would also prove beneficial so we can determine in which direction you were heading when it fell off.
 For example....
 I left Burks Falls on Saturday morning, I will be staying in Temagami at (specific lodge location) on Saturday night, I will be at (location, again ) in Kirkland Lake on Sunday, in Cochrane at (location) on Monday evening, etc., etc. If you are a member of a group of sledders, please include the name of the person that booked the accommodations for the trip as this will assist us when we call ahead to your next night's scheduled rendezvous.
-When your lost luggage is located, it can then be passed on to a reliable source of transportation to be carried in that direction.
+When your lost luggage is found on the trail, it can then be passed on to a reliable source of transportation to be carried in that direction.
 This could be any of our regular repeat customers, the OPP or even a courier service who could possibly have your clothes at your destination before you get there!
 It's a small price to pay for necessary items.
 Needless to say, we can phone ahead to that destination and leave a message at the front desk saying that your socks and underwear are on the way.

 RIDE programs, trail speed enforcement areas and safety checks locations on OFSC trails WILL NOT be listed.